| Cast & Crew

 Micah Cheek

-Micah Cheek is a junior Acting and tech/ design major.
-1984 will be Micah’s 9th show at Avila .
-He is the scenic designer and will be playing O’Brien.
+Micah Cheek is a junior Acting and tech/design major.
 He loves the atmosphere of rehearsal and the creativity of his peers.
-He would like to thank his mother and friends and his lovely Jocelyn for supporting him through this process.
+He would like to thank his mother, friends, and his lovely Jocelyn for supporting him through this process.

 Lauren Grimes